speeduino/wiki.js/Canbus_Support2.md

 The Interface supports 11bit addressing @500kbps data rate.
 The port will respond to the STD OBD2 protocol .
 Any code reader /app /software following OBD2 standard protocol is able to access the data described below.
-> The Teensy3.5 uses pins xxx for connection to the can transceiver.
-> The STM32 uses pins xxx for connection to the can transceiver.
-{.is-info}

 ## OBD Port Interface Support Options